 The Harvard Crimson

-Spring Comp 2024
+Spring Comp 2025

 arts

 We, like all Crimson boards, welcome everyone regardless of prior journalism experience.
-Our comp is designed to teach you everything you will need to know as a writer, from interviewing techniques to crafting a perfect lede.
+Our comp is designed to teach you everything you will need to know as a writer, from interviewing techniques to crafting the perfect lede.
 All you need to do is show up—and write!

 Requirements